effiong-okon/soc-threat-detection-lab/README.md

 ### Phase 6: Attack Simulation & SOC Investigation

 This is the part that makes the lab real.
-I simulated five attack techniques directly on the Windows Victim machine using built-in Windows tools, no third-party exploit frameworks needed.
-For each attack, I documented the simulation, then switched to Splunk to investigate the generated alerts exactly as a SOC analyst would.
+I simulated five attack techniques directly on the Windows Victim machine using built-in Windows tools, no third-party exploit frameworks.
+For each attack, I documented the simulation, then switched to Splunk to investigate the generated alerts exactly.

 ---